Lion's Mane mushroom fruiting body beside supplement capsules and research journal on a dark surface

 Effects on Anxiety: A Consistent Secondary Finding

+Across the clinical trial literature, anxiety reduction emerges as a consistent secondary finding in Bacopa trials even when studies are primarily designed to assess cognitive outcomes.
 A dedicated investigation of Bacopa’s anxiolytic effects confirmed that 300mg daily for 12 weeks produced significant reductions in state anxiety scores compared to placebo — a finding with both standalone clinical relevance and practical importance for cognitive enhancement, since anxiety is one of the most significant acute inhibitors of working memory and executive function.

 Free Download